-Mr. Vernon Sheldon was the original owner of the Holt Dairy Company from the late 1930s through the mid-1940s.
-Mr. Sheldon did not sell the business, he simply went out of business.
-However, it soon re-launched with new ownership of local dairymen who united to open the second iteration of the Holt Dairy.
+Mr. Vernon Sheldon was the original owner of the Holt Dairy Company from around 1933 through the 1943, when he sold the business to Heatherwood Farms Dairy in Lansing.
+However, the Holt Dairy soon re-launched with new ownership of local dairymen who united to open the second iteration of the Holt Dairy.

 In 1946, the Holt Dairy was started up again by Bill Fudge, George Yonkers, Hastes Roggow, and Howard “Bud” Dart.
 The men had worked for the Sealtest Dairy in Lansing.
 Fudge, Yonkers, Roggow, and Dart left Sealtest and re-booted the Holt Dairy.
 When they first started they were located at 2165 North Cedar Street in Holt (at the corner of Cedar Street and North Street).

 The new Holt Dairy sold pasteurized milk and cream.
 In 1947, Arvid Rehkopf bought out Bud Dart.
 In 1948, Hastes Roggow was bought out; in 1949, George Yonkers was bought out and moved to Coldwater, Michigan where he started a dairy.

 The Holt Dairy originally purchased milk from about thirty-five farmers in the area.
 By 1959, there had been a big push to change from the traditional way of getting milk from the farm in cans.
 The new method of getting milk was using tankers.
 At this point Fudge and Rehkopf were the proprietors.
 The men could not afford the cost of using tankers so they became distributors of Borden’s Dairy Products.